milesburton/news-sentiment-reader/README.md

-# News Sentiment Analyzer 📰 🤖
+# News Sentiment Analyser 📰 🤖

-Analyze the political sentiment of BBC news articles using AI, powered by Ollama and TensorFlow.
+Analyse the political sentiment of BBC news articles using AI, powered by Ollama and TensorFlow.
 This tool automatically fetches news articles and determines if they lean Left, Right, or Centre in their political perspective.

 ## Features 🌟